 The second step in the setup process is for you to first add domains that are needed and then add IP addresses and URLs that are required for Skype Meeting Broadcast to work.

 - Add the required Skype for Business Online endpoint URLs and IP addresses by seeing which ones are required here.

 Set up Skype Meeting Broadcast in Hybrid deployments and organizations

-If you have a Skype for Business Online organization and an on-premises deployment of Lync Server 2010, Microsoft Lync Server 2013, and Skype for Business Server 2015 and have users both online and on-premises, there are other setup steps that you will need to do in addition to the ones above to enable your on-premises organization to communicate with Skype for Business Online and allow all of your users to be able to create and join a Skype Meeting Broadcast.
+If you have a Skype for Business Online organization and an on-premises deployment of Lync Server 2010, Microsoft Lync Server 2013, and Skype for Business Server 2015 and have users both online and on-premises, there are other setup steps that you will need to do in addition to the ones above to enable your on-premises organization to communicate with Skype for Business Online and allow all your users to join a Skype Meeting Broadcast.
 To see what those requirements are, see Configure your on-premises deployment for Skype Meeting Broadcast.